nayafia/lemonade-stand/README.md

 * Can build community around open project and make money off of services for hosting
 * Allows open source project to focus on users and as needs grow to help enterprises adopt the project
 * Can scale by number of users
+* Allows enterprises to have fewer contracts (ideally one) to support multiple OSS products
+* Gives users a better tool to have their issues resolved

 #### Cons